 Ryan has served since January 2012 as an at-large member of the Fairfax County School Board, representing all 1.15 million county residents.
 He became the youngest person ever elected to the School Board at age 25.

-During the past seven years, Ryan worked with parents, students, and educators to keep the school system the best in the nation.
-He led the charge to improve student life by reforming student mental health programs, expanding LGBTQ protections, improving student discipline, implementing later high school start times and full-day Mondays, and improving school safety and security.
+During the past eight years, Ryan worked with parents, students, and educators to keep the school system the best in the nation.
+He led the charge to improve student life by reforming student mental health programs; creating fresher, healthier school food; expanding LGBTQ protections; improving student discipline; implementing later high school start times and full-day Mondays; championing gun violence prevention and human trafficking prevention; and improving school safety and security.
 He has also increased community accountability and transparency by hiring a system ombudsman and an auditor general.
 He fought to attract the best educators to Fairfax County schools, and he led the School Board to ensure that Fairfax County receives its fair share from Richmond.